 How Are Damages Paid Out in a Car Accident Claim

-After you have been involved in a car accident, you may be wondering how you are going to recover the compensation you will need to get through these tough times.
+After you have been involved in a car accident, you may wonder how you will recover the compensation you will need to get through these challenging times.

-However, the amount the insurance company will be required to cover can vary widely based on the amount of coverage purchased by the policyholder.
-This means if your medical expenses exceed the state minimum limit, and the liable party only purchased the minimum amount of bodily injury liability coverage as required by law, the insurance company is not required to cover the access.
-Any damages you cannot recoup through an insurance claim, whether they be economic damages or non-economic damages, can be sought after in your civil lawsuit against the liable party.
+However, the amount the insurance company will be required to cover can vary widely based on the coverage purchased by the policyholder.
+Suppose your medical expenses exceed the state minimum limit, and the liable party only purchased the minimum amount of bodily injury liability coverage as required by law.
+In that case, the insurance company is unnecessary to cover the access.
+Any damages you cannot recoup through an insurance claim, whether economic or non-economic, can be sought after in your civil lawsuit against the liable party.

 Negotiating with the Insurance Company

-It is also worth noting that dealing with the insurance company is not going to be easy.
-Even though insurance companies are designed to compensate claimants after an accident, since it will cost them money, many insurance companies will do everything in their power to reduce their financial obligation wherever possible.
+It is also worth noting that dealing with the insurance company will take work.
+Even though insurance companies are designed to compensate claimants after an accident, since it will cost them money, many will do everything possible to reduce their financial obligation wherever possible.

-It’s not uncommon for insurance companies to take advantage of injury victims by delaying the processing of their claim, placing unwarranted fault on them, tricking them into accepting a lowball settlement offer, or denying their claim in bad faith entirely.
+It’s not uncommon for insurance companies to take advantage of injury victims by delaying the processing of their claims, placing unwarranted fault on them, tricking them into accepting a lowball settlement offer, or denying their claims in lousy faith entirely.

 Shared Fault Impacts Your Right to Compensation

 Under Tennessee law, sharing liability for your injuries will not necessarily prohibit you from covering compensation for your damages.
-This is because the state operates under a modified comparative negligence system with a 50% threshold.
+The state operates under a modified comparative negligence system with a 50% threshold.
 This means you could be as much as 50% responsible for causing the accident and still recover compensation for your damages.

-When the liable party is not covered by an insurance policy or the insurance company is not required to compensate you beyond the existing policy limits, you may still be stuck with a wide variety of economic damages and non-economic damages.
+When the liable party is not covered by an insurance policy or the insurance company is not required to compensate you beyond the existing policy limits, you may still be stuck with various economic and non-economic damages.
 However, when you bring your case to court, you have the right to be made whole.

 Get Help from a Car Accident Lawyer Today

-Don’t get stuck living a lesser version of your life because of the negligence of another person.
-At GKBM, our team of experienced Memphis car accident attorneys has been helping injured victims pursue the maximum possible compensation for countless years.
+Don’t get stuck living a lesser version of your life because of another person’s negligence.
+At Gatti, Keltner, Bienvenu & Montesi, PLC, our team of experienced Memphis car accident attorneys has been helping injured victims pursue the maximum possible compensation for countless years.

-Call our office today to learn more about how we can help ensure the pursuit of a proper recovery. or complete our online contact form for a no-cost, risk-free consultation and get started on your claim as soon as today.
+Call our office today to learn more about how we can help ensure the pursuit of a proper recovery.
+Call our office or complete our online contact form for a no-cost, risk-free consultation and get started on your claim as soon as today.